Ananya0104/VidGenie-Your-Smart-Video-Chatbot/README.md

-# VidGenie: Your Smart Video Assistant
+# VidGenie: Your Smart Video Chatbot

 VidGenie is an intelligent video processing system designed to help you analyze, search, and understand video content through automated metadata extraction and semantic search capabilities.